qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   The eviscerations may not have been worked out yet into the ultimate scrubbing of everything that may have become redundent, because it does complicate the code with a lot of #defines.
-However it probably should be done eventually, because firmware size is important.
+Perhaps it should be done eventually, if there is an actual need.
+  “Premature optimization is the root of all evil.” - Donald Knuth.

   Only tested on Linux (FIXME).